swup/livewire-plugin/readme.md

 # Livewire Plugin

-[Laravel Livewire](https://laravel-livewire.com/) doesn't play nice with Swup.
-The Livewire components work on intial page load but stop working on subsequent page loads.
+[Laravel Livewire](https://laravel-livewire.com/) doesn't work by default with Swup.
+The Livewire components work on initial page load but stop working on subsequent pages rendered by Swup.
 This plugin fixes this issue and brings support for Laravel Livewire to Swup.

 ## Instalation